AmirGeorgesHaya/Unix_Project/DEVELOPPEMENT.md

 ```

 This was the script done in order for the user (us) to recieve emails by  OSMC.
-We received about 9 notifications until we stopped it completly or else it would put our emails into a spam folder.
+We received about 15 notifications until we stopped it completly or else it would put our emails into a spam folder.
 This sadly happened actually and it stopped sending messages to us since.
 OSMC noticed that it was going into a spam folder and blocked itself from sending it again.
+This code fetched all lines in kodi.log that included the keyword "plugin" used for finding all plugins running.
+We limited those lines to the latest 6 one as kodi.log contains all logs from the beginning.
 ```
 ### Remade Code
 import os